Date of Issue: 01-30-2017

 Building custodians are responsible for unlocking general classrooms.

 Access to high security (alarmed) classrooms is managed by card access.
 Only those authorized by the person who controls the classroom may be allowed admittance.
 It is strongly recommended that access authorization be obtained well in advance of the scheduled use of the area.

 NOTE: University Police will not allow persons not previously authorized into a high security classroom without the permission of the person in charge of the classroom.

-Individuals locked out of their own offices should contact the University Police (ext.
-2201) for assistance.
+Individuals locked out of their own offices should contact the University Police (x-2201) for assistance.
 An officer will be sent to verify identification and unlock the area in question.

 Generally speaking, access into locked areas on campus must be authorized by the person in control of the area in question.
 Where a building manager is assigned (e.g., Student Center, LaCava Center), the building manager will be responsible for unlocking areas within the facility under his/her control.

 University Police will email each department head or his/her designee once a year to request updated information relative to emergency contact information should University Police need to contact someone in a specific department.
-Department heads are strongly encouraged to provide the University Police Department with emergency notification information and to regularly update the information on file in the event contact needs to be made during emergencies.
+Department heads are strongly encouraged to provide the University Police Department with the names and phone numbers of persons who should be notified in the event of emergency situation.